 The world in solemn stillness lay To hear the angels sing.” (see Luke 2:13-14)

-Sears, the pastor of a church in Massachusetts, wrote these lyrics in 1849.
-The world was near the end of the Mexican-American, and some have written he wrote the hymn to remind those around him to look to the joy of Christ’s coming.
+Sears was the pastor of a church in Massachusetts, and wrote these lyrics in 1849.
+The end of the Mexican-American War was near and many believe he wrote the Advent hymn to point those around him toward the joy of Christ’s coming.

 “And man, at war with man, hears not The love song which they bring.”